3 Wrangling data: dplyr

 3.6 Window functions

-A window function is a variation on an aggregation function.
-While mean or sum take n inputs and return a single output, a window function returns n values.
-Window functions are used inside mutate and filter functions.
+take n inputs and return a single output, a window function returns n values.
+Window functions are used inside mutate

-• Cummulative aggregations: cumsum, cummean,…
+- Cummulative aggregations:

 3.7 Combining tables